Ranjitha75388/projects/Azure/Basic concepts.md

 - In Default Directory page , the right side menu bar shows 'manage'.
 - In that we can see 'users'.By clicking that we can create new user.
-- Fill the deatils,Domain name will be taken from default directory created above and auto set password had given for that new user.copy it and click create.
+- Fill the details,Domain name will be taken from default directory created above and auto set password had given for that new user.copy it and click create.
 - User name wil be added in 'All users'.

  ![Screenshot from 2024-12-22 13-25-32](https://github.com/user-attachments/assets/84f64d53-367f-404a-ab13-1feeca1ebfaa)